 See DiscoverOrg’s 120+ data points in action: Request a demo!

-If you’re looking to save money initially, or you work in an industry where the contact data is public (city or state governments), you might want to consider manually building your database.
+If you’re looking to save money initially, or you work in an industry where the contact data is public (city or state governments), you might want to consider manually building your sales or marketing database.

 This is a good option if you have lots of data available to you, and it is the most cost-effective (especially if you’re a small business and have more time than money).